Herbs for Memory You Should Get Your Hands On

 5. Gingko Biloba

-Another of the powerful herbs for memory and brain function is gingko biloba.
+Another powerful herb for memory and brain function is ginkgo biloba.
 It may support the brain’s performance of stroke survivors.

-In a 2018 study in Stroke & Vascular Neurology, stroke patients who received both aspirin and the extract had significantly improved their memory, executive function, and other cognitive skills than the ones who took aspirin alone.
+In a recent study from 2018 in Stroke & Vascular Neurology, stroke patients who received both aspirin and a ginkgo biloba extract had significantly improved their memory, executive function, and other cognitive skills as compared to the ones who took aspirin alone.

 A person who had a stroke can struggle with memory loss and poor cognitive ability.
-The condition also increased their risk of dementia.
+The condition also increases their risk of dementia.

-Tulsi is one of the herbs that are good for memory because of its ability to reduce anxiety.
+Tulsi is good for memory because of its ability to reduce anxiety.
 Being anxious activates the body’s stress response, producing a hormone called cortisol.